Charles Galton Darwin: Early life

 Darwin was born at Newnham Grange in Cambridge, England into a scientific dynasty.
-He was a son of mathematician Sir George Howard Darwin and a grandson of Charles Darwin.
+He was a son of mathematician Sir George Darwin and a grandson of Charles Darwin.
 His mother was Lady Darwin, Maud du Puy of Philadelphia, Pennsylvania.
 Darwin's elder sister was the artist Gwen Raverat, and his younger sister Margaret married Geoffrey Keynes, the brother of the economist John Maynard Keynes.
 His younger brother William Robert Darwin was a London stockbroker.
 Darwin was educated at Marlborough College (1901–1906) and then studied mathematics at Trinity College, Cambridge, graduating BA in 1910, later promoted to MA by seniority.

 Career

+Darwin secured a post-graduate position at the Victoria University of Manchester, working under Ernest Rutherford and Niels Bohr on Rutherford's atomic theory.